gonzalo-bulnes/qubes-mgmt-salt-user/README.md

 ### Step-by-step

-This repository contains multiple states and it is not required to use them all.
+This repository contains multiple formulas and it is not required to use them all.
 For each of them, the same enabling steps apply, and `split-ssh` will be used as an example.

-#### Install the state
+#### Install the formula

-In order to be able to use a state, its definition should be present in the `/srv/user_salt/` directory of _dom0_.
+In order to be able to use a formula, the state definition should be present in the `/srv/user_salt/` directory of _dom0_, and the pillar definition in `/srv/user_pillar`.

 > ⚠ **Security warning**: Since any domain is _less trusted_ than _dom0_ (by definition), copying anything into _dom0_ requires extreme caution.
 See [References](#references) for details, and use own judgement.